0oM4R/tf-Umbrel/README.md

 - Docker-compose
 - include preinstalled Nginx, openssh-client, yq, openssh-server, curl, wget, iproute2, python3 and some other packages.
 - ufw with restricted rules applied.
-- [zinit](https://github.com/threefoldtech/zinit)process manager which is configured with these services:
+- [zinit](https://github.com/threefoldtech/zinit) process manager which is configured with these services:

   - **sshd**: starting OpenSSH server daemon
   - **ssh_config**: Add the user SSH key to authorized_keys, so he can log in remotely to the host which running this image.